Serving Dallas & Surrounding Areas — Licensed & Insured

 EIFS / Synthetic Stucco

-Stucco repair in Dallas typically costs $8–15 per square foot for patching, with smaller jobs under 200 sq ft often carrying $500–800 minimum charges.
-Full stucco installation averages $12–18 per square foot, while premium finishes like knockdown or Spanish trowel reach $16–22 per square foot.
-High-end neighborhoods such as Highland Park may see 15–20% price premiums due to architectural review board requirements.
+Stucco repair in Dallas typically ranges $8–15 per square foot for patching, or $500–800 minimum for smaller jobs.
+Full replacement averages $12–18 per square foot.
+High-end finishes like knockdown or Spanish trowel run $16–22 per square foot.
+Premium neighborhoods like Highland Park may see 15–20% higher costs due to architectural review board requirements.

 Call Now — (972) 962-9400